-Our Part 61 helicopter flight training operations are conducted solely at our Westchester Airport location, in the Robinson R44 helicopter.
-Whether you dream of flying for fun with friends or family, looking to become a professional helicopter pilot or already a fixed wing pilot looking to earn your add-on rating, we are a helicopter flight school in New York that you can trust, dedicated to giving you the tools, skills, and knowledge to succeed as a licensed helicopter pilot.
+Helicopter flight training New York at your own pace.
+Whether you dream of flying for fun or looking to become a professional helicopter pilot, we are a helicopter flight school in New York that you can trust.
+Our experienced helicopter flight instructors will give you the tools, skills, and knowledge to succeed as a licensed helicopter pilot.
+Our Part 61 helicopter flight training operations are conducted at our Westchester County Airport location in Robinson R44 helicopters.

 We have a saying here, “if you can fly in New York, you can fly anywhere.”
 Westchester County and the surrounding areas offer students a challenging yet rewarding environment for helicopter flight training.
 Our New York helicopter flying lessons given in diverse weather conditions, high air traffic volumes, and a complex airspace system prepare students to fly under even the most demanding conditions.
 Whether you’re in an NYC helicopter navigating your way above the city along local routes or flying out east on a cross-country adventure, you can count on receiving the flying experience of a lifetime with us.

 Join us for 3-4 weeks and experience the thrill and challenge of learning to fly a Robinson R44 helicopter.

 No prior flying experience required.
 Ages 15 and up.

 The Private Pilot Program is an exciting opportunity for those with no flying experience to start flying for business or pleasure.
 This is also the first step toward a career as a professional pilot.
 The minimum requirement for the Private Pilot License is 40 hours of flight.

 The Commercial Pilot Program is designed to prepare student pilots for the practical demands of professional flying.
 The minimum requirement for the Commercial Pilot License is 150 hours of flight including the hours from the Private Pilot Program.